marionettejs/backbone.marionette/docs/marionette.view.md

 executes a callback method, `onAttach`, if you've specified one.
 The `"attach"` event is great for jQuery plugins or other logic that must be executed *after* the view is attached to the `document`.

-Because the `attach` event is only fired when the view is a child of the `document`, it is a requirement that the Region you're showing it in be a child of the `document` at the time that you call `show`.
+The `attach` event is only fired when the view becomes a child of the `document`.
+If the Region you're showing the view in is not a child of the `document` at the time that you call `show` then the `attach` event will not fire until the Region is a child of the `document`.

 This event is unique in that it propagates down the view tree.
 For instance, when a CollectionView's `attach` event is fired, all of its children views will have the `attach` event fired as well.
 In